Key conditions for a successful political system:-

 The non-democratic aspect is also heightened by 'party' factors.
 Party politics narrows further the actions of any Party grouping.
 They are forced to follow particular often (illogical?) entrenched views to become both re-elected and to differentiate themselves from the other Parties.
 Within our current systems, an individual politician whom may have both good experience and well thought through ideas can make almost no impact on general policy.
 Even if they rise to ministerial level, even then they are held within their Party policy and more importantly the need to become re-elected within a very short timescale.
-This disembowels are political system to provide effective change.
+This prohbits current political systems from providing effective change.

 Lets consider some options for trying to improve on the current systems.